Shagun1101/Task-scheduling-using-cuckoo-search-algo/README.md

 iterates over a defined number of generations to find the optimal task schedule.

 ### Performance Metrics
-• Speedup: The ratio of the minimum execution time to the makespan.
+• Speedup: The ratio of the minimum execution time to the makespan. </br>
-• Efficiency: Speedup divided by the number of VMs.
+• Efficiency: Speedup divided by the number of VMs.</br>
-• Throughput: The number of tasks divided by the makespan.
+• Throughput: The number of tasks divided by the makespan.</br>

 ### Results
 The ECS algorithm identifies the best schedule and its corresponding makespan.

 Max-Generation = 100
 pa = 0.25 Probability of abandoning worst nests </br>
-NTS  NVM  Makespan  Speedup  Efficiency  Throughput
+NTS  NVM  Makespan  Speedup  Efficiency  Throughput </br>
-10    3     39      0.911     0.303        0.294
+10    3     39      0.911     0.303        0.294 </br>

 Best schedule: [0 0 2 2 0 1 1 1 2 2]